-For example, lets say you have a Small House kit, with 240 watt hours of capacity.
-You expect to run your lights for about 4 hours after dark.
-If you are running 6 lights bulbs at 3 watts each, this leaves you with about 160 additional watt hours.
-You could charge a laptop with a 80 watt charger for 1 hour, and run a 20 watt fan for 4 hours.
-Or better yet, charge your laptop during the day and you will be able to run your fan all night.
+For example, lets say you expect to run your lights for about 4 hours after dark.
+If you are running 6 lights bulbs at 3 watts each, this leaves you with about 230 additional watt hours.
+You could charge a laptop with a 80 watt charger for 1 hour, and run a 20 watt fan for 7 hours.

-The main components of an Iron Sun kit- the nickel iron batteries and PV panel- will perform for many decades, although their output will decline after 40 years or so.
+The main components of an Iron Sun Power Supply- the nickel iron batteries and PV panel- will perform for many decades, although their output will decline after 40 years or so.
 They are capable of putting out a useful amount of power for 80 years or more.

-A PV panel is considered to have a 50 year useful life, because they lose about 1% capacity per year, meaning that after fifty years, output will be less than half of its rated capacity.
+The solar industry considers PV panels to have a degradation of .6% per year, meaning that after fifty years, a PV panel's output should be 70% of its rated capacity.

 Our nickel iron battery manufacturers rate their battery to have a useful life of about 40 years.
 If maintained properly, NiFes will store a useful amount of power for longer than that.
 We revived an 80 year old NiFe that had been neglected for years, and it still performs at 50% capacity.